Re-Volt game information

 - Hard tracks: Toys in the Hood 2, Toytanic 1, Museum 1

 - Extreme tracks: Supermarket 1, Ghost Town 2, Toytanic 2.

-Because Re-Volt comes with a Track Editor, it's easy to create your own tracks and play them online.
-It is even possible to use modelling tools such as 3DS Max to create tracks that match the quality of the original stock tracks.
+Because Re-Volt comes with a Track Editor, it's easy to create your own tracks and play them online, however it is not compatible with RVGL.
+It is even possible to use modelling tools such as 3DS Max, Blender, zModeler etc. to create tracks that match the quality of the original stock tracks.
 Many beautiful tracks were and still are added to the tracks section.
 They can all be played online.

 ReVoltRace is all about online racing, but this mode is only one of possible modes in the game.
 When progressing in each of these modes, new cars are unlocked.
 Time Trial allows you to race against the clock and try to beat the challenge times along with you own personal records.
 The cups consists of multiple races, where a top 3 ranking qualifies for the next race.